 Any time Uncle shows a member of his family or Tohru affection, showing that he's not just a grumpy old geezer and genuinely cares about them.
 Like the episode when Uncle gets the Dog Talisman.
 "Jackie, thank you for allowing me to re-experience my youth."

 Several of Jade's exchanges with Tohru post season one are surprisingly sweet considering there was a point not too long ago when he would've quite happily cut her open to get a Talisman out of her.
-By the time the third series rolls around anyone who even thinks about hurting Jade in his presence had better watch out.
+By the time the third season rolls around anyone who even thinks about hurting Jade in his presence had better watch out.

 A particularly sweet example comes from "Demon in Di-Skies", the (in)famous episode where Hsi Wu disguises himself as a boy Jade's age to get his enchanted tail back from Uncle.
 Jade is implied to have a childish crush on him, and feels upset when the truth is revealed.
 Lamenting to Tohru that it was nice having someone around who listened to her, she realizes Tohru already fits the bill and gives him half of her Yin Yang necklace.